-- Must be mounted to the wall.
+- You must mount it to the wall.

-4. Sense-U Breathing & Rollover Monitor
+Sense-U Breathing & Rollover Monitor

 You can get your baby’s statistics right from the cloud.
-This makes it easy to review with your doctor or pediatrician.
+This makes it easy to review them with your doctor or pediatrician.

 - Monitors breathing, rolling, and room temperature.

 - The range of 50 feet may not be suitable for those in large living spaces.

 - False alarms happen occasionally.

 Babysense Video and Movement Monitor

 Best for Preemies Baby Breathing Monitor